 Meaning "dramatic performance" is attested by early 14c., perhaps late Old English.
 Meaning "free or unimpeded movement, liberty and room for action," of mechanisms, etc., is from 1650s.
 The meaning "activity, operation" (1590s) is behind expressions such as in full play, come into play.
 The sporting sense of "the playing of a game" is attested from mid-15c.; that of "specific maneuver or attempt" is from 1868.

 The U.S. slang meaning "attention, publicity" is by 1929.
 To be in play (of a hit ball, etc.) is from 1788.
 Play-by-play in reference to running commentary on a game is attested from 1927.
 Play on words "pun" is from 1798.
 Play-money is attested from 1705 as "money won in gambling," by 1920 as "pretend money."

-Sense of "written statement detailing articles sold or services rendered by one person to another" is from c.
+The sense of "written statement detailing articles sold or services rendered by one person to another" is from c.
 1400; that of "order addressed to one person to pay another" is from 1570s.
-Meaning "paper intended to give public notice of something, exhibited in a public place" is from late 15c.
-Sense of "paper money, bank-note" is from 1660s.
-Meaning "draft of a proposed statute presented to a legislature" is from 1510s.
+The meaning "paper intended to give public notice of something, exhibited in a public place" is from late 15c.
+The sense of "paper money, bank-note" is from 1660s.
+The meaning "draft of a proposed statute presented to a legislature" is from 1510s.